Special Education Doctoral Program

 Ph.D.
 Degree Program

-The doctoral degree program encourages and supports students working with faculty in cutting-edge research and development related to effective education in the field of disabilities.
+The doctoral degree program encourages and supports students to work with faculty on cutting-edge research and development related to address significant educational and social problems that advance education, social policy, and research in the field of disabilities.
+The degree requires intensive and rigorous study in educational foundations, disability issues, special education, organizational and individual change, curriculum, teaching, program development, and research.
 The Graduate Record Examination is required for admission.

 Doctor of Philosophy